 Strongly Recommended (Michigan Safe Schools Roadmap, pg 34) Support schools in assessing student arrival protocols.
 This should include how students arrive at and depart from school (e.g., school bus, dropped off via car, drive themselves, walk, public transportation).
-Support schools in conducting staff and student outreach to understand who is coming back. • For staff, this should include a breakdown of the staff - administrators, educators, support staff, full-time nurses, part-time nurses, school counselors, etc. • Develop a staffing plan to account for teachers and staff who are not returning or are at risk (i.e., those who are 65 years or have an underlying medical condition and decide not to return). • For students, this should include those with preexisting conditions who may need a remote learning environment.
+Support schools in conducting staff and student outreach to understand who is coming back.
+For staff, this should include a breakdown of the staff - administrators, educators, support staff, full-time nurses, part-time nurses, school counselors, etc. Develop a staffing plan to account for teachers and staff who are not returning or are at risk (i.e., those who are 65 years or have an to return). • For students, this should include those with preexisting conditions who may need a remote learning environment.
 Assess need for new or additional positions with a specific focus on student and staff wellness, technology support, and other COVID-19 related needs.
+Financial constraints and current enrollment, limit the school ability to hire new positions.
 Work with relevant local bargaining units to assess how job responsibilities may shift in light of COVID-19 and how new or additional responsibilities will be accounted for.
+School and Diocese is a non-union workplace.
 Recruit, interview and hire new staff.
+Financial constraints and enrollment limit the school's ability to hire new staff.
 Consider redeploying underutilized staff to serve core needs.
+School has no underutilized staff.
 Where possible, and in partnership with local bargaining units, identify and modify staff positions, that would enable high-risk staff to provide remote services.
+School and Diocese is a non-union workplace.
 Communicate any student enrollment or attendance policy changes with school staff and families.
 Provide guidance to school leaders for recruiting, interviewing, and hiring staff remotely Seek and provide guidance on use of CARES Act funding for key purchases (e.g., cleaning supplies).
+School is relying on the public school district to inform of available CARES Act funding.
 Coordinate services with related service providers, in the school and community, to identify and address new student and adult needs.
 Inventory how many substitute teachers are available.
 Build and send back to school communications to all relevant stakeholders (i.e., families, school staff) and include updates across all policies and procedures.
 Verify that student and staff handbooks and planners are printed and ready for distribution and/or are available digitally.
 Create a master list of any changes to distribute at the first staff meeting.
 Consult legal counsel to preemptively address liability questions, related concerns, or vendor issues relative to COVID-19 and share with school leaders.
+Diocese legal council is consulted.
 Engage school leaders in a budgeting exercise to help plan for changing enrollment patterns, new staffing needs, and resource constraints or additional dollars.
 Work with school leaders to orient new school staff to any operational changes.
 Create master teaching schedules, student and faculty arrival/dismissal schedules, bus schedules, lunch schedules for staff and students, and bell schedules with safety protocols in mind.
 Collaborate with food service staff to ensure any necessary food handling changes are implemented based on local public health guidance.